merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/README.md

 * **Importance of Age Estimation**

 Age estimation is becoming more common nowadays; it is useful in different applications, such as video surveillance, demographics collections, business intelligence, recognition of people for business, social or humanitarian purposes; the scenarios are different.
-However, how the observer estimated the apparent age of a person needs a better comprehension of bias and the accuracy in age estimation because these datasets are using more and more for prediction based on Machine Learning algorithms.
-An inaccurate dataset may increase inequalities in society.
+However, how the observer estimated the apparent age of a person needs a better comprehension of bias and the accuracy in age estimation.
+Inaccuraty in age estimation may increase inequalities in society.

 * **AgeGuess** is an online game using biological and perceived age as biomarkers to address ageing humans' scientific questions.
 Trough gamification of the perceived age enables the collection of large amounts of data.